Your All-in-One Guide to the Best Types of Dog Toys

 If your furry friend loves tugging and chasing, dog play toys will be right up their alley.
 These toys offer playtime thrills and promote healthy exercise both at the park and around the house.
 Most play toys can be sorted into two categories: fetch toys and tug toys.

 Most dogs love a good game of fetch, and there are plenty of bouncy balls, mini footballs, flying disks, toy fetch sticks, and other playtime objects to satisfy your pup's zoomies.
 If your dog has trouble picking up traditional balls, don't worry.
 Our Power Play collection includes sports dog toys designed with indented shapes that are easy for your furry friend to grab and carry.
 When you want to take playtime up a notch (or three), look for fetch toys with tassels.
 Dogs love watching them shake in the air, giving your best friend extra incentive to chase!

 Tug toys are another fun way to help release pent-up energy.
 When used correctly, tugging rings, ropes, and elastic tug toys help furry friends learn boundaries.
-For example, these types of dog toys can teach your dog to listen to you when they’re excited, according to WebMD.
-Give your dog a command such as “Go!” when you’re ready to start playing, and be prepared to cut tug-of-war sessions short if your dog starts displaying aggressive behavior.
+For example, these types of dog toys can teach your dog to listen to you when they're excited, according to WebMD.
+Give your dog a command such as "Go!" when you're ready to start playing, and be prepared to cut tug-of-war with your dog short if they start displaying aggressive behavior.

 No matter which interactive games your dog plays, provide plenty of water and offer frequent breaks—especially while playing outdoor dog games.

 Finding the Best Dog Toys for Your Furry Friend